mkmuniz/cidadao-zoiudo-back/README.md

 ## About

-Back-end created for `CidadaoZoiudo` project, where our goal is to inspect companies involved in corruption.
+Back-end created for `CidadaoZoiudo` project, our goal is inspect companies involved in corruption.

 ## How to run